liuyangjason/javascript-need-to-know/chapter1_json_introduction/README.md

 # Why JSON
-JSON is most important data structure used in javascript.
+JSON is the most important data structure used in javascript.

-It is mandatory to master it.
+It is mandatory to master it before learning javascript

 # JSON Syntax
 JSON syntax format is based on two main structures: **Object** and **Array**